Join us as we shine the spotlight on distinguished hospice and palliative care nurses!

 with Julie Kesterson, MSN, RN, CHPN

-Welcome to the first in a series of conversations with Bay Area distinguished hospice and palliative care nurses!
+Welcome to a series of conversations with Bay Area distinguished hospice and palliative care nurses!

 Our first guest is Debi Davin, founding member of San Francisco Bay Area Hospice & Palliative Nursing Association and inaugural recipient of our Champion of Nursing Award.